Kids

 • Specialized bathroom devices to encourage independence and confidence

-New Technology in School Environments
+New Assistive Technology in School Environments

 Many special education schools and teachers form an Individualized Education Plan for each student.
 These plans can include assistive devices tailored to the needs of the student.
 These devices can include: